MaikHeine/cypherguard/README.md

 ## Usage

+1. **Select Encryption Method:** Click on the ComboBox to select your Encryption Method.
-1. **Generate Key:** Click on "Generate Key" to create a new `Fernet` encryption key.
+2. **Generate Key:** Click on "Generate Key" to create a new encryption key.
-2. **Encrypt File:** Click on "Encrypt File" to select a file you wish to encrypt.
+3. **Encrypt File:** Click on "Encrypt File" to select a file you wish to encrypt.
-3. **Decrypt File:** Click on "Decrypt File" to select an encrypted file you wish to decrypt.
+4. **Decrypt File:** Click on "Decrypt File" to select an encrypted file you wish to decrypt.